luisdavim/helmquilt/README.md

       chartName: string # name of the chart in the repo or registry
       chartPath: string # sub-path where to find the chart in the repo or registry
       version: string # Version to pull from the repo or registry
-    patches: # list pf patchh files to apply, paths must me relative to a folder name patches in the workDir
+    patches: # list of patch files to apply, paths must me relative to a folder name patches in the workDir
     - string
 # ...
 ```